1. It is easy to become established in the federal marketplace by founding a start up in small business contracting to the federal government

 7. Federal government contracting can be undertaken by a company on a stand-alone basis

 This is only true for companies with very unique, off the shelf products involving small buys.
 Even then, knowledge of the industry and networking with other firms dramatically increases the possibility of expanding sales.
-Relationships must be developed with primes and other small businesses that can help the small firm, team with with it and keep it in mind as they search for success.
+Relationships must be developed with primes and other small businesses that can help the small firm, team by teaming with it and keeping it in mind as they search for success.
 That takes time, patience and open-minded, out of the box thinking.

 Synergism is paramount in teaming with any size company, whether in a lead or subcontracting role.
 There should be technical, management and market segment similarities between the small business and any company with whom it is considering teaming.
 A prospective team member ideally will not be a direct competitor; rather a business in a related field with whom the small enterprise shares a mutual need for each others contributions in pursuing large-scale projects.